OHA Summer Basketball Camps 2021

 Q: How do I register/make payments?

-A: Registration and payments are accepted online using a debit/credit card through the oakhillhoops.com site.
+A: Registration and payments are accepted online HERE using a debit/credit card.
 Payment is due in full at time of registration.
-A 4% service fee will be added to online payments.
+A 4% service fee is added to online payments.

 Q: Do I have to register online?

 A: No. Registration/payment can be mailed to the attention of Lisa Smith, OHA, 2635 Oak Hill Rd., Mouth of Wilson, VA 24363.
-Click here to download the registration form.
-Cashier’s check, money order or money gram should be made payable to: Oak Hill Academy.
+Click HERE to download the registration form.
+Cashier’s check, money order or MoneyGram should be made payable to: Oak Hill Academy.
 Full payment is due at time of registration.
+No personal checks accepted.

 Q: Can I get a discount for early registration?

 A: Yes.
-A $20 early registration fee is available for anyone registering before May 1st on line or by mail.
+A $20 early registration discount is available for anyone registering and paying before May 1st online or by mail.

 A: No funds are available for camp scholarships.